sagemath/trac_to_gh/Issue 8513.md

 # Issue 8513: Including documentation in the reference manual for some files related to graph theory

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8513

 Original creator: abmasse